adsblol/api/README.md

 | [`/v2/all`](https://api.adsb.lol/v2/all) | GET | All the aircrafts! |
 ## Rate limits

 Currently, there are no rate limits on the API.
-However, if you are using the API in a production environment, please contact me.
-I would like to know who is using the API and how it is being used.
+If you are using the API in a production environment, let me know so I don't break your app in case the API changes.

 In the future, I may add rate limits to the API.